 The Green Deal Communication sets the path for action in the months and years ahead.
 The Commission’s future work will be guided by the public’s demand for action and by undeniable scientific evidence as demonstrated most comprehensively by IPCC, IPBES, Global Resources Outlook and EEA SOER 2019 reports.
 Our proposals will be evidence-based and underpinned by broad consultation.

 An overwhelming majority of Europeans consider that protecting the environment is important (95%).
-Almost 8 in 10 Europeans (77%) say that protection of the environment can boost economic growth.
+Almost 8 in 10 Europeans (77%) say that the protection of the environment can boost economic growth.
 The results of the Eurobarometer survey concerning environmental attitudes of EU citizens confirm the wide public support for environmental legislation at EU level and EU funding for environmentally friendly activities.